 At the age of 90, Marion passed away on June 17, 2010.
 The Pittsburgh Post-Gazette published an obituary.

-Son Bernard M. Srogi (1940- ? ) was born in March 1940.
-He earned a living performing appliance repairs.
+Son Bernard M. Srogi (1940-2023) was born on March 28, 1940.
+In young manhood he joined the U.S. Army and trained as a paratrooper.
+Later, he earned a living performing appliance repairs.
 He appears to have been married thrice.
 His first wife was Georgann ( ? - ? ).
 They were the parents of Karen Barton, Bernard M. Srogi Jr. and Debra Srogi.
 The couple divorced in September 1973.
 On Oct.
-19, 1973, he wedded his second bride, Paulette I. (Chesney) Mackewich (1946- ? ), daughter of Joseph and Mary (Webb) Chesney.
+19, 1973, he wed his second bride, Paulette I. (Chesney) Mackewich (1946- ? ), daughter of Joseph and Mary (Webb) Chesney.
 The nuptials were performed by justice of the peace Mary Louise Boyd.
 Bernard's address in the early 1970s was 408 South Main Street.
-In time, Bernard was joined in wedlock with Sandra ( ? - ? ).
-She was employed at the Federal Building in Pittsburgh.
+In time, circa 1977, Bernard was joined in wedlock with Sandra ( ? - ? ).
+Their union endured for 45 years until cleaved apart by death.
+Sandra was employed at the Federal Building in Pittsburgh.
+They made their dwelling-place in Elliott, a small, hilly neighborhood in the city's West End.
+Bernard enjoyed history.
 In September 1996, the Srogis generously opened their home for a visit from the founder of this website.
+Sadly, Bernard surrendered to the angel of death at the age of 82 on March 3, 2023.
+Interment of the remains was in Chartiers Cemetery.

 Son James Andeits Jr. (1946- ? ) was born in Dec.
 1946.
 He did not marry but was in a long-term relationship with Lonna Lee McCloskey ( ? -2007), daughter of John and Ethel McCloskey.
 James made a home in Imperial and Pittsburgh, PA, and Lonna Lee in Green Tree.
 The pair were the parents of Kathleen Andeits, Cherie Lynn Andeits and Jimmy John Andeits.
 In January 1976, during the height of the Pittsburgh Steelers' streak of four Super Bowl wins, he was quoted in the Pittsburgh Press, defending the team's kicker Roy Gerela in a fraudulent legal claim brought by a fan.
 James bought and sold a number of business properties over the years in Pittsburgh.
 During the early 1990s, he owned the Bottom's Up Club, an adult spot on Route 51.
 The bar was in the news in July 1994 when Pittsburgh City Councilman Joseph M. Cusick was arrested in the parking lot for public intoxication and assaulting a police officer, virtually ending Cusick's political career.
 James subsequently sold the business.
 Lonna Lee died at the age of 57 on July 29, 2007.
 Her obituary was printed in the Pittsburgh Post-Gazette.